0xLighthouse/signals/WHITEPAPER.md

 ## Method

-* **Idea Submission:** Members of the on-chain community can submit ideas if they hold tokens meeting the threshold required for submission.\
+* **Idea Submission:** Members of the on-chain community can submit ideas if they hold tokens meeting the threshold required for submission.
 * **Commitment Mechanism:** Members can commit tokens to support an idea, signaling their backing for that proposal.
-Tokens are locked for a duration of the member's choosing.\
+Tokens are locked for a duration of the member's choosing.
 * **Commitment Weighting:** The longer tokens are locked, the greater the initial commitment weight.
-Commitment weight decays over time based on the duration.\
+Commitment weight decays over time based on the duration.
 * **Dynamic Ranking:** The decay function plays an important role as issues that may seem topical at first glance may lose amplification over time.

 ### Weight Calculation

+Code Context:
+	•	The function calculates how much weight (influence, stake, or value) remains for a user’s locked amount over time.
+	•	The intended model is exponential decay to reflect diminishing returns or influence as time progresses.
+	•	Due to practical constraints, the implementation uses a linear decay, multiplying the initial amount by the remaining duration.

+Premise: The longer tokens are locked, the greater the initial commitment weight.
+Commitment weight decays over time based on the duration.

 $$
 \text{Weight (W) = Number of Tokens (T) } \times \text{ Lock Duration (D)}